imbo/imbo/docs/installation/upgrading.rst

 Public key is an authentication detail
 ++++++++++++++++++++++++++++++++++++++

-Versions prior to 2.0.0 had a 1:1 correlation between what a ``user`` and a ``public key``.
+Versions prior to 2.0.0 had a 1:1 correlation between what a ``user`` and a ``public key`` was.
 In 2.0.0, a ``user`` is the entity which images belong to, while a ``public key`` is one part of the authentication scheme. ``Public keys`` each has their own set of permissions, which can grant them access to different resources within different users.

-Prior to 2.0.0, both the database and endpoints worked with a field name of ``publicKey`` to identify the user.
+Prior to 2.0.0, both the database and HTTP endpoints used a field name of ``publicKey`` to identify the user.
 Going forward, apart from when working with authentication, ``user`` will be the new field name.
 This requires some database changes - see below.

 Doctrine
 ~~~~~~~~